lando/mariadb/examples/11.5/README.md

 # Should use 11.5.2 as the default version
 lando ssh -s database -c "mariadb -V | grep 11.5.2"

+# Should use the patch version when set by the user
+lando ssh -s patch -c "mariadb -V | grep 11.5.2"

 # Should use the correct default user pass db
 lando ssh -s database -c "mariadb -umariadb -pmariadb database -e quit"
 ```